When the Lights Go Out (song)

 "When the Lights Go Out" is the second single released from British group Five's self-titled debut album (1998).
-It was released in early 1998.
+It was released in early 1998, by RCA and BMG.
 The song was co-written by the group alongside Eliot Kennedy, Tim Lever and Mike Percy (from the band Dead or Alive), and John McLaughlin.
 It was co-produced by Kennedy, Lever and Percy, with the US version receiving additional production from Cutfather & Joe.

 "When the Lights Go Out" is the band's only top ten hit in the United States.
 An alternate version of the song, in which J's rap is replaced by Abz's rap, was made exclusively for the US release; there are separate videos for each version.
 Five's biggest hit to date internationally, "When the Lights Go Out" is considered somewhat to be their debut single in most countries (except in the UK), peaking at number two in Australia, reaching the top 30 in the US on 23 June 1998 and eventually spending seven nonconsecutive weeks at its peak of number 10, starting 21 July 1998.
 The song also spent a total of six months on the US Billboard Hot 100, and sold 800,000 copies in the US alone.

 Critical reception

-Larry Flick from Billboard wrote, "Does pop radio need yet another clique of young, videogenic harmonizers?
+Larry Flick from Billboard magazine wrote, "Does pop radio need yet another clique of young, videogenic harmonizers?
 The answer was a resounding no ... until the onset of Five, a UK quintet of cuties who swagger with undeniably sharp vocal precision and an appealing degree of soul.
 "When the Lights Go Out" chugs with faux-funk authority and a crackling pop chorus.
 You will be irreversibly hooked on this tasty guilty pleasure long before the track reaches its conclusion.
 Voted best new act of 1997 by the teenybopper readers of Smash Hits in the UK, Five are the first real reason the Backstreet Boys have had to look over their shoulders in a serious sweat."
-In a retrospective review, Can't Stop the Pop said that with the song, "Five demonstrated a sense of personality, identity and charisma far beyond that of just good marketing."
+In a 2021 retrospective review, Can't Stop the Pop said that with the song, "Five demonstrated a sense of personality, identity and charisma far beyond that of just good marketing."